Dental crown checklist for choosing the best kind of crown. -

 #3 - The great advantage of all-porcelain crowns is their beauty.

 The big advantage of having porcelain (all-ceramic) dental crowns placed is that they create an exceedingly life-like end result.
-So, in those situations where cosmetic considerations are of a great concern, all-porcelain crowns make an excellent choice.
+So, in those situations where cosmetic considerations are of great concern, all-porcelain crowns make an excellent choice.

 Ceramic crowns can make a great choice for upper front teeth, where cosmetic appearance is a major concern.
 However, when considered for molars, bicuspids, or lower front teeth, their risk of fracture and higher cost may make other types of crowns a better choice.